What Sewage Treatment Plant size for my house?

 If you are thinking of installing a new sewage treatment plant at your property.
 Then it is important to know how big the tank needs to be.
 Even if you are having a professional company installing the tank it is good to know the basics.

 Okay so talking about the basics, do you know the difference between a Septic Tank and a Sewage Treatment Plant?
 If not read this article.
 Right so now I am assuming you know the difference between the two.
 The second caveat is this.
 This article is for Domestic Treatment plants only.
-Commercial sizing is far more complicated and you will need to speak to an expert (such as us J).
+Commercial sizing is far more complicated and you will need to speak to an expert (such as us).

 The guidance on sizing your tank is stipulated in Flows and Loads – 4 Sizing Criteria.
 Titled, Treatment Capacity for Sewage Treatment Systems.
 Created by an inter-agency panel led by British Water, you can see the full document here.

 Flows & Loads Regulation for waste water treatment plants

 For domestic properties, the size of the tank is based on the minimum population of the property.
 This is calculated by the number of bedrooms the property has.
-For single properties, the population is very simple, see table 1 below.
-So a one-bedroom flat or house has a deemed population of 3, this then increases by 1 population (P) thereafter up to 10 bedrooms.
+For single properties, the minimum size is a 5pe tank.
+As you can see on the adjacent table this is sufficient for up to a 3 bedroom house.
+This then increases by 1 population (P) thereafter up to 10 bedrooms.

 Okay if you have more than one house or flat sharing the system you have to treat each property separately and add up the P values.
 So, for instance, you have 3 houses, a 1 bed a 2 bed, and a 3 bed, then the minimum size of the tank would be 12P.
 So the 1 bed = 3P the 2bed = 4P and the 3 Bed 5P.
 All of these rules hold up to a result of 12P.